-McAuley has been a dedicated volunteer and 4-H member with the Summerside 4-H Rockets for just over 13 years.
-With his club, he has held various positions on its executive including President and has won local and provincial 4-H competitions in the demonstration category.
-McAuley has also completed his Gold Duke of Edinburgh Award and was the recipient of the 2018 4-H Canada L.E.A.D. scholarships and now continues his education at the Memorial University Grenfell Campus.
+McAuley has been a dedicated volunteer and 4-H member with the Summerside 4-H Rockets for over 14 years.
+In this club, he has held various positions including President and has won local and provincial 4-H competitions in the demonstration category.
+McAuley has completed his Gold Duke of Edinburgh Award and was the recipient of one of the 2018 4-H Canada L.E.A.D. scholarships and now continues his education at the Memorial University Grenfell Campus.

 Hailing from Cranbrook, BC, Hannah has been an active 4-H member for 14 years.
 Throughout her time with 4-H, she has participated in many programs including the Provincial Communication Finals, Youth Action and Agri-Career Quest.
 Moira was also a delegate at the 2017 Global 4-H Network Summit and the 2018 4-H Canada Citizenship Congress.
 She has also represented the Kootenay region as a 4-H BC Ambassador and was awarded the Outstanding Ambassador of 2019.
 Her 4-H involvement has led her to further her education in agriculture – pursuing a Bachelor of Science in Agriculture, majoring in Animal Science, and joining the Ceres Alberta Women’s Fraternity – an organization bringing women in agriculture together.